Amnis Staked Aptos Coin (STAPT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Amnis Staked Aptos Coin Historical Price

-According to the latest data gathered on Amnis Staked Aptos Coin live price page, the current price of Amnis Staked Aptos Coin is 6.3USD.
-The circulating supply of Amnis Staked Aptos Coin(STAPT) is 2.02M STAPT , giving it a market capitalization of $12.68M.
+According to the latest data gathered on Amnis Staked Aptos Coin live price page, the current price of Amnis Staked Aptos Coin is 5.8USD.
+The circulating supply of Amnis Staked Aptos Coin(STAPT) is 2.02M STAPT , giving it a market capitalization of $11.70M.

 The Amnis Staked Aptos Coin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of STAPT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.